 Engage the community in family and community medicine.
 The Department of Family and Community Medicine will work to redefine how we engage with and serve our community.
 This process begins by fostering a greater sense of community and involvement among faculty, staff and learners.
 We will harness our shared passion for community health improvement to engage our extended communities, including the Health System as well as Sacramento neighborhoods and the Northern California region.

 While the traditional model of health care is to deliver responsive treatment to an individual’s unique symptoms, far too often the context of a person’s health is ignored or neglected.
 According to a report from the Robert Wood Johnson Commission to Build a Healthier America, the most accurate predictor of health status is a person’s zip code.
 The social determinants of health—such as where we live, how we live and who we live with—are contributing factors to our overall health.
 While many medical residents devote years training to understand pulmonary, orthopedic or other biological systems, family medicine encourages physicians to see the social context in which their patients live their lives.
 Since the UC Davis Department of Family and Community Medicine was established in 1971, community engagement has been an essential component of resident training curriculum.
 To help develop new ways for our residents and faculty to interact with the neighborhoods and populations we serve, Community Engagement was selected as a goal of the Department’s five-year strategic plan.
-During the first year of the strategic plan implementation, the Community Engagement Committee, led by co-chairs Kay Nelsen, M.D., Associate Residency Director, and Suzanne Eidson-Ton, M.D., Predoctoral Education Director, has opened doors to the community.
+The Community Engagement Committee, led by co-chairs Kay Nelsen, M.D., Residency Director, and Suzanne Eidson-Ton, M.D., Predoctoral Education Director, has opened doors to the community.
 Among the accomplishments was the hiring of a Community Liaison who will serve as a point of contact between the Department and community groups and neighborhood residents.
-The structure is now in place to support the creation of a Family Medicine Community Engagement Council made up of a group of diverse local residents who will inform the Department of emergent health concerns and needs.

 III.
 Interprofessional Education